About Tonkon Torp LLP

 Green in the Evergreens

 If you’re looking for a firm that values the environment, look no further than Tonkon Torp.
-Its Sustainability Committee seeks to integrate sustainability into everyday life at the firm—the firm even remodeled its office with an eye on green practices.
+Its Sustainability Committee seeks to integrate sustainability into everyday life at the firm—the firm even remodeled its office with an eye toward green practices.
 Tonkon also has a sustainability policy which extends to its purchasing, energy use, business travel, waste reduction, and more.
 Among its recognitions include the 2016 Oregon State Bar Sustainability Leadership Award and 2015-2021 Gold Certification from the City of Portland’s Sustainability at Work program.

-Tonkon Torp is also home to a well-regarded specialty energy practice group, which has been at the forefront of noteworthy environmental initiatives on the west coast.
+Tonkon Torp is also home to a well-regarded specialty energy practice group, which has been at the forefront of noteworthy environmental initiatives on the West Coast.
 Recently, the firm counseled a pro bono client on the terms of a Blue Skye Fund grant to install a rooftop solar array on one of its buildings.

 As part of its diversity initiatives, Tonkon Torp offers a fellowship to a first-year law student who is a person of color or a member of an underrepresented group.
 This fellowship includes a 10-week paid summer associate position following the recipient's 1L year, as well as a $10,000 academic scholarship.